Voter Protection Hotline

 Is there a Deadline to Request an Absentee Ballot?

-You must request your absentee ballot by the Thursday before the election.
+For the July 14 primary only, the deadline to request an absentee ballot has been changed to Election Day.
+Currently, for November, the deadline to request an absentee ballot remains the Thursday before the election.
 (If you need to request one after that deadline, see “What If I Need an Absentee Ballot After the Deadline?” above.)

 Sending Your Ballot Back In